 - Accidents and Tickets

-If you plan on renting a car or driving in Costa Rica as a foreigner, you are allowed to drive using your drivers license that was issued by your home country.
+If you plan on renting a car or driving in Costa Rica as a foreigner, you need to have your drivers license that was issued by your home country.
 You can only use it within the time of your visa so if you are here on a tourist visa (90 days) then you can drive for those 90 days.

 All the road signs are in Spanish so if you are driving, it’s good to know them.
 They use the same symbols so you can recognize the stop sign and things like that, but it’s always good to familiarize yourself with them.